Share this article with your friends

 How can the grant be used?

 - Travel anywhere within the United States, which meets the objectives of the grant.
 Proposals fulfilling the requirement of developing mutual understanding between British and American clergy are welcome.
 Past recipients have used the award in a wide range of areas such as: use of outdoor recreational pastimes for Evangelism; undocumented immigrant workers in the USA; parish nursing and health ministry.

-- As the global pandemic continues and the implications on international travel remain unclear, the impact of how transatlantic interaction might best happen via this grant remains uncertain.
+- As the global pandemic continues and certain restrictions for international travel remain, the impact of how transatlantic interaction might best happen via this grant remains uncertain.
 Applicants are therefore encouraged to think creatively about this when submitting their application.

 What are the conditions of the grant?

 - The successful applicant will be expected to make their own travel arrangements and to organise the itinerary.
 The visit may last for up to four weeks and must be taken within one year of the grant being awarded.